Pre-Arrival & Orientation

 *Please note that these times are Eastern Daylight Time (US).
 Please adjust accordingly for your time zone. https://www.timeanddate.com/worldclock/converter.html

-As soon as you confirm all your travel plans, including and especially your flight information and arrival time/date in Cleveland, please complete this form in its entirety.
-Doing so assists us to staff our Global Greeters team appropriately and ensures that we have enough supplies for each greeting day.
-Remember, we are offering Global Greeters on August 12,13, 14 and 15 only.
+As soon as you confirm all your travel plans, including and especially your flight information and arrival/date in Cleveland, please complete this form in its entirety.
+Doing so assists us to staff our Global Greeter team appropriately and ensures that we have enough supplies for our greeting day.
+Remember, we are offering Global Greeters on May 13th from 8AM-8PM ONLY.

 CISP handles your SEVIS, I20, and other essential factors relating to your status as an F1 student.
 They are our essential partners in ensuring your status is in compliance with federal rules which impact international students.